 • Research suggests that cutting out processed meats and added sugars from your diet—and focusing on whole grains, nuts, and fruits—can add a decade to your life.

 Research on the health risks of processed meats and added sugars isn’t new.
-For example, the World Health Organization has long connected regular consumption of processed meats with colorectal cancer, and research links higher sugar intake with Sales & Deals.
+For example, the The reason why longevity might be extended with this approach isn’t surprising, according to has long connected regular consumption of processed meats with colorectal cancer, and research links higher sugar intake with Exactly How to Carb Load for a Stronger Race.
 But it’s less common to see predictions about exactly how much longer you could live if you cut these out of your diet.

 New research in the journal Nature takes a shot at it: This study suggests you may be able to add up to an entire decade to your life by making strategic food choices now.

-To come to this conclusion, researchers looked at food choices for about 460,000 people in a large-scale study called UK Biobank, which collects and analyzes a range of lifestyle behaviors boost went up to 10 years.
+To come to this conclusion, researchers looked at food choices for about 460,000 people in a large-scale study called UK Biobank, which collects and analyzes a range of lifestyle behaviors and health markers.

 They found that when people in their 40s made a shift from unhealthy dietary patterns that included processed meats and sugary foods toward better choices—particularly more whole grains, nuts, and fruits—they gained about three years in life expectancy almost immediately.
 When those dietary changes were sustained over three years or more, that longevity boost went up to 10 years.